 Mental health has been receiving a lot of attention in the last year and with due concern.
 According to the world health organization (WHO), more than 300 million people are now living with the leading mental health disorder, depression, an increase* of more than 18% between 2005 and 2015.
+As any mental health advocate would tell you, we need to pay more attention to mental health problems and identify the most efficient solutions to solve them.

 Furthermore, it puts the annual loss to the global economy at $925bn.
 The World Health Organisation says that without more treatment, 12 billion working days will be lost to mental health each year to 2030.
+An advocate for mental health would immediately advise that employees benefit from mental health days, as this reduces* the risk of both depression and anxiety.
+Moreover, a mental health counselor can guide those who are at risk of mental health problems, especially when it comes to becoming more resilient to anxiety, depression and chronic stress.

 Mental Health covers a spectrum of disorders including;